 International conference - teaching problem solving in technology rich environments

-Come and join us to develop new skills, reflect on practice, network with local and international colleagues and build confidence and capacity for the year ahead.
+Local maths teachers joined us to develop new skills, reflect on practice, network with local and international colleagues and build confidence and capacity for the year ahead.
+Read news story about international conference.

 Where: Bangor Academy and Sixth Form College will host the event on behalf of the European partnership.